Mount Ajo via Bull Pasture Trail in Organ Pipe Cactus National Monument, AZ

 Looking back along the Bull Pasture Trail.

 Entering Bull Pasture, and the end of the official trail.
-The social trail leads on the rightmost part of this photo, then up a gully to the ridgeline above, and onward to the left to Mt.
-Ajo (out of frame).
+An excellent social trail leads on the rightmost part of this photo, then up a gully to the ridgeline above.

 Entering Bull Pasture, and the end of the official trail.
-The social trail leads on the rightmost part of this photo, then up a gully to the ridgeline above, and onward to the left to Mt.
-Ajo (out of frame).
+An excellent social trail leads on the rightmost part of this photo, then up a gully to the ridgeline above.

 Some water stains within Bull Pasture.